 - Increased irritability, depression, erratic emotions or reactions.

 If you or a loved one are experiencing any of these conditions following an accident or blow to the head, you should immediately seek medical attention and consult with an attorney in Gainesville, FL if the injury was caused by someone else’s negligence.

 As explained by the CDC, Mayo Clinic and others, damage from a brain injury can range from mild and temporary symptoms like a headache or difficulty sleeping to severe convulsions, slurred speech, total paralysis and even death in the most extreme cases.

 One thing is clear — you will have many expenses related to treating the injury itself and adapting to limited mobility and mental clarity.
 Treating a TBI with physical therapy, speech therapy and counseling averages around $40,000-$50,000, but can easily exceed $100,000.
 Placing a dollar amount on rehabilitative services is difficult because each situation, and person, is different.
 When you factor in lost wages and any needed home improvements, for example, the cost can be overwhelming.

 If your TBI was caused by someone else’s negligence, be it in a car accident or slip and fall, you may have grounds to file a claim for medical expenses, lost wages and pain and suffering.
 In order for you receive compensation, you will need to prove the defendant had a duty of care, they breached this duty, and that you suffered damages as a result.

-Attorneys at Warner, Sechrest & Butts provide passionate representation for residents of Gainesville and surrounding areas.
+Attorneys at Warner, Sechrest & Butts, P.A. provide passionate representation for residents of Gainesville and surrounding areas.